The Colóns (2000s tag team): Split and brief reformation (2009–2010)

 They lost the championship at The Bash to the team of Edge and Chris Jericho, who were added to a standard tag team match between the Colóns and The Legacy (Cody Rhodes and Ted DiBiase) moments before the match started.
 Carlito and Primo invoked their rematch clause the next night on Raw, but were unsuccessful, and on the July 6 episode of Raw, they lost again to Jericho and Edge.
 One week later, the team officially disbanded when Carlito attacked Primo.

 The team reunited on the May 6, 2010 episode of Superstars when Carlito stopped the match and offered Primo to reform as a team.
 Primo accepted the offer, turning him heel in the process.
 On the May 10 episode of Raw, Colóns brutally attacked R-Truth.
 The duo then shook hands with Ted DiBiase after getting paid with DiBiase's "Trust Fund."
 The reunion of the team would be short lived, as on May 21, Carlito was released due to a violation of the WWE Wellness Program and subsequent refusal to attend a rehabilitation facility.

 While Primo went on to form the second incarnation of The Colóns, with their cousin Epico.
 On April 5, 2014, Carlito, Primo and Epico inducted Carlos Colon Sr. into the WWE Hall of Fame.
+Primo along with Epico were released by WWE in April 2020 due to the COVID-19 pandemic.

+Reunions (2021, 2023)

+After Primo was released by WWE, he reunited with Carlito on January 17, 2021 at CCW Homecoming in Pompano Beach, Florida, losing to (Ariel Levy and Vinicious).
+They returned to World Wrestling Council on March 25, 2023, defeating Gilbert and Ray Gonzalez.